Sunday 10th October, 2021

 How these muscle cause pain.

-Massage and trigger point therapy for these muscles
+• Self massage and trigger point therapy

 Residual trigger points after treatment